 HAM follows the contented life of Rabbit – capturing daily adventures, sporting escapades and social outings in silhouette form on a range of thoughtfully crafted wares.

-HAM’s debut homeware collection of ceramics and fabrics were first picked up by Liberty and have since been exhibited in London, New York and Paris, featured on the pages of international magazines and resided on the shelves of leading retailers in over thirty countries around the world, including Colette, Topshop, Conran, Centre Pompidou and West Elm.
+HAM’s debut homeware collection of ceramics and fabrics were first picked up by Liberty and have since been exhibited in London, New York and Paris, featured on the pages of international magazines and resided on the shelves of leading retailers in over thirty countries around the world, including Conran, Centre Pompidou, Colette and West Elm.

-In 2018, Jo was awarded Natwest's UK Creative Industries Entrepreneur of the Year and the Aviva Women of the Future Arts and Culture Prize.
+In 2018, Jo was awarded Natwest's UK Creative Industries Entrepreneur of the Year and in 2019 the Aviva Women of the Future Arts and Culture Prize.

 Aside from HAM, Jo is also a visual artist.
 Using photograms and digital imaging she blurs the lines between drawing and photography, fashion and fine art.
-Recent commissions include artwork for Nike, The Berkeley Hotel and Eurostar.
+Recent commissions include artwork for Saatchi Gallery London, Nike, The Berkeley Hotel and Eurostar.

 HAM has created bespoke Rabbits and packaging for The Body Shop's Forever Against Animal Testing Campaign, dressed the Rabbits in Moncler for their House of Genius Project and made gold leaf artwork for Print Club London, designed a giant mural for kids design shop Molly Meg and installed public art for Design junction Kings Cross x London Design Festival.

 Jo has also wrapped a Mini Countryman in Rabbits, styled store windows for retailer West Elm, exhibited at Colette Paris, run a pop-up shop at Topshop's flagship store and created limited edition art prints for the cancer charity Maggie's and the children's charity Rainbow Trust.